hyper63/svelte101-workshop/0-notes/posts/3-async.md

 # Async with Svelte

-If you build web applications you have deal with async and the need to fetch data from web services.
+If you build web applications you have deal with async interactions and the need to fetch data from web services.
 In this article we will walk through some examples of how to work with Svelte with async data.

 <article><aside>